UMGGW 43x6 [M4] GW / N38

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
-Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.
+- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.